-Ten years into the Assassin's Creed series, it's safe to say the franchise has had some good times, as well as some definite low points.
-With the release of Assassin's Creed Origins, we wanted to reflect on a decade of Ubisoft's franchise where nothing is true, and everything is permitted.
+We wanted to reflect on the best Assassin's Creed games — and the worst ones.
+Assassin's Creed Valhalla is just over the horizon, and we're curious to see how it will stack up to previous entries.
+More than a decade into the Assassin's Creed series, it's safe to say the franchise has had some good times, as well as some definite low points.
+It's a franchise where nothing is true, and everything is permitted, after all.
 After much soul-searching, we've come up with this ranking of every core AC game, from best to worst — but if you think we're dead wrong, let us know in the comments!

 Assassin's Creed IV: Black Flag (opens in new tab) took the series from dry land to the Caribbean seas, and the game was much better for it.
 Combining the traditional land-based missions with naval battles and a genuinely interesting story, Black Flag is easily the best game in the series to date.
 Even though it launched during that awkward end-of-console-generation period, landing on both last-gen and current-gen systems, Black Flag delivered the goods in a way we haven't quite seen since.